sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates container cpu usage total (90th percentile over 1d) across all cores by instance.

-Refer to the [alert solutions reference](./alert_solutions.md#prometheus-provisioning-container-cpu-usage-long-term) for alerts related to this panel.
+> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#prometheus-provisioning-container-cpu-usage-long-term).

-<sub>Managed by the [Sourcegraph Distribution team](https://about.sourcegraph.com/handbook/engineering/distribution).</sub>
+<sub>*Managed by the [Sourcegraph Distribution team](https://about.sourcegraph.com/handbook/engineering/distribution).*</sub>

 <br />